builtbybel/Winslopr/README.md

 ### 📋 [What annoys you most about Windows 11?](https://builtbybel.github.io/Winslop/annoyances/)

 59 community-sourced annoyances.
 Filterable.
 With fixes.
-See what Winslop handles and what needs extra tools.
+See what Winslopr handles and what needs extra tools.

 ---